-- St. Paul the Apostle Church, every other Wednesday; check https://www.stpaulrcc.com/food-pantry-volunteers for information on scheduling.
+- St. Paul the Apostle Church, every other Wednesday; check https://www.stpaulrcc.com/food-pantry-volunteers for scheduling information.

 JCMAS also collects and redistributes toiletries, senior supplies, and more.
-We’ve found through our work distributing diapers that there is also a tremendous need for other baby supplies (including wipes and diaper cream), basic toiletries (shampoo, lotion, etc), and adult incontinence supplies and senior supplies.
-Please check out our website for a full list of the products we collect — jcmutualaid.org.
+We’ve found through our work distributing diapers that there is also a tremendous need for other baby supplies (including wipes and diaper cream), basic toiletries (shampoo, lotion, etc.), and adult incontinence supplies and senior supplies.
+Please check out our website for a complete list of the products we collect — jcmutualaid.org.

 Hope this blog is a helpful resource for diaper donation and collection all around the year in Jersey City.

 Updated Jan 6th, 2022